annholmes/Putah-Creek-eDNA/README.md

 ⚠️ **Disclaimer**
 Final, journal-approved versions of scripts, data, and resources will be archived with persistent identifiers (DOIs) following the [Ecological Society of America’s Open Research Policy](https://esa.org/publications/data-policy/):

-- **Scripts, supporting data, and resources** will be archived via **Zenodo** ([DOI to be added])
+- **Scripts, supporting data, and resources** will be archived via **Zenodo** ([DOI to be added]).
-- **Raw sequencing data** will be archived via **Dryad** ([DOI to be added])
+- **Raw sequencing data** will be archived via **Dryad** ([DOI to be added]).
-- This repository includes *working versions* of figures, tables, and supplementary files for transparency and internal organization only
+- This repository includes *working versions* of figures, tables, and supplementary files for transparency and internal organization only.
-- This GitHub repository does *not* constitute the formal archive required by the journal
+- This GitHub repository does *not* constitute the formal archive required by the journal.

 🔗 DOI links will be added here upon manuscript acceptance.

 ---

-This is a community ecology study of freshwater fishes in in Putah Creek (California, US), a remnant habitat for formerly abundant native freshwater and anadromous fishes ([Moyle et al. 1998](https://doi.org/10.1577/1548-8446(1998)023%3C0006:FHADJF%3E2.0.CO;2)) and model system for stream restoration ([Kiernan et al. 2012](https://doi.org/10.1890/11-0480.1); [Jacinto et al. 2023](https://doi.org/10.1002/eap.2868)).
+This is a community ecology study of freshwater fishes in Putah Creek (California, US), a remnant habitat for formerly abundant native freshwater and anadromous fishes ([Moyle et al. 1998](https://doi.org/10.1577/1548-8446(1998)023%3C0006:FHADJF%3E2.0.CO;2)) and model system for stream restoration ([Kiernan et al. 2012](https://doi.org/10.1890/11-0480.1); [Jacinto et al. 2023](https://doi.org/10.1002/eap.2868)).
 The objectives of this study are to (1) elucidate spatiotemporal trends in fish assemblages along the longitudinal profile of a stream where flows are managed to benefit native anadromous fishes; (2) compare eDNA results with long-term standardized monitoring techniques at a subset of sites; and (3) assess how eDNA might be used to inform stream management to benefit native fishes.
 This work demonstrates the value of eDNA as a complement to conventional sampling for understanding community assembly dynamics in streams, including responses to ecosystem rehabilitation and flow management.

 ---